Lodgepole pine terminal weevil

 Pissodes terminalis

-Adults lay eggs in the phloem of the bottom of the current leader.
+Adults lay eggs in the phloem at the bottom of the current leader.
 The eggs hatch and the larvae mine the phloem tissue, eventually killing the terminal shoot.

 On this page